 Hamilton County 4-H Council Elections

-Townships with open Hamilton County 4-H Council positions for 2023 are At-Large, Adams, Washington, Wayne, and White River.
-4-H families should only cast one vote for a township representative if your township has an open position for the 2023 4-H Council.
-Voting will end at noon on Friday, December 16, 2022 at 12:00 p.m.
+Townships with open Hamilton County 4-H Council positions for 2025 are Clay, Fall Creek, Noblesville, Washington, Wayne, and At-Large.
+4-H families will be able to vote for their township representative as well as an At-Large representative.
+Each 4-H family may cast one vote for an At-Large 4-H Council member, regardless of what township you live in.
+4-H families should only cast one vote for a township representative if your township has an open position for the 2025 4-H Council.
+Voting will end on Sunday, November 17, 2024, at 11:59 p.m.

 The Hamilton County 4-H Program strives to meet the needs of our youth.
 Your continued input and positive comments ensure a successful and pertinent 4-H program.
 Therefore, your help in selecting adult volunteers to serve on the Hamilton County 4-H Council is necessary.